 London has officially been the world’s best vegan city for two years now.
 At the last count it had over 150 vegan restaurants citywide and it’s another place that likes a pun – try superior ‘junk food’ at Temple of Seitan for proof.
 If you’re in pursuit of the perfect vegan cheese (who isn’t?)
 La Fauxmagerie, just off Brick Lane, is the UK’s first plant-based cheesemonger and the reopening of its sublime ‘Cheese Cellar’ is almost as eagerly awaited in certain circles as the return of real holidays.

 If you’re not satisfied by Berlin’s 390-plus vegan restaurants, this is also the city for Veganz: supermarket chain meets conscientious consumption and comes up with over 2500 plant-based products, and counting.
 Take a wander round Kreuzberg in the late afternoon and join local after-school families for cake and coffee at Five Elephant – it’s tiny but the cheesecake is worth a table wait.
-And nowhere in Europe takes vegan breakfast more seriously than Berlin, so head out early to Mitte, start with Factory Girl then move on to My Goodness.
+And nowhere in Europe takes vegan breakfast more seriously than Berlin, so head out early to Mitte and start with Factory Girl.

 Want more ways to celebrate Earth Day beyond today?
 Check out the greenest summer festivals for families this year.
 Follow Family Traveller on Facebook and Instagram for more travel ideas, news and updates – or just to say ‘hi’.